 Help your children develop coping strategies regarding social media by ensuring that they block, defriend, or unfollow any person who posts negative, bullying, violent, or sexually inappropriate remarks.

 Parents need to be aware that cyberbullying is on the rise.
 Middle school aged children need help from their parents to navigate the potential dangers associated with social media.
 Most middle schoolers lack the maturity necessary to resist negative messages and drama and are often resistant to blocking messages that may be inappropriate or harassment/bullying.
 This is why parents need to take an active role in monitoring their children’s online activity.
-Learning to block texts/posts and disengage on social media are coping skills that parents can help develop in their children by using teachable moments provided by actively monitoring social media and texting.
+Learning to block texts/posts and disengage from social media are coping skills that parents can help develop in their children by using teachable moments provided by actively monitoring social media and texting.

 We want our students to come to school rested, prepared for the day, and ready to learn.
 We want them to feel safe at school and online.
 Your efforts to monitor your children’s online activities to ensure their emotional well-being and safety is vital and appreciated.